Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 -----

 # C) Nora Crackme{3,4}
 We already did a few of these [previously](<https://github.com/Ali-Mikael/Application-hacking/blob/main/h4-Disaddembly.md#d-nora>), but the 3 and 4 are new so let's get cracking!

+> [!NOTE]
+> Even though we have access to the source code, for the purpose of learning i'm going to refrain from using it, and only use/operate the already  program!

 We start off with a few basic steps to get us going
 - <img width="1677" height="1047" alt="2026-02-22-18:28:05" src="https://github.com/user-attachments/assets/ab5b096b-7e1a-423a-84e3-7fa999fb4df3" />